bloodraven66/Course-notes/README.md

 <br>
 To Do:<br>
-1. Add notes for algorithms, cs231n.
+1. Add notes for cs231n.
 Update notes for deepbayes.<br>
 2. Add all homework code implementations
 3. DesignAlgo update it and perform post processing on all images.